Food as Medicine

 Signal literacy: the skill of reading your body’s data instead of your to-do list.

-Your 3pm is the receipt for your lunch.
+Your 3pm energy, both cognitive and physical, is the receipt from your lunch.
 Your morning dread started yesterday at noon.
-Your cravings have a story behind them that willpower cannot reach.
+Your cravings have a story behind them that willpower can’t reach.

 The method: Reset → Rhythm → Create